 The time required to complete the PhD will vary according to the previous training of the applicant and the nature of the research undertaken.
-However, two years beyond the MSc is normally the minimum that is required.
+However, a minimum of three years is normally needed.
 The maximum time permitted for completion of the program is six years from the date of first registration.

-185.12.6 Degree Specializations
+205.13.6 Degree Specializations